MORE TIME, BETTER HITTERS

 NOW THAT WAS PRETTY LOW

-What if the pitcher throws a lot of pitches to the bottom of the strike zone?
-Wouldn't moving up in the box make it easier to hit those low pitches?
+What if the pitcher throws many pitches to the bottom of the strike zone?
+Wouldn’t moving up in the box make it easier to hit those low pitches?
 Again, how many times does a youth hitter have an at-bat in which the pitcher throws three perfect pitches at the very bottom of the strike zone?
 Rarely, if ever.
 Having a strategy based on something that rarely happens is not a solid plan.
-Also, moving back in the box allows the hitter to comfortably reach those lower pitches, if and when they do come.
+Also, moving back in the box allows the hitter to comfortably reach those lower pitches if and when they do come.

-Moving back in the box may lower the pitch, while it's in the hitting zone, a few inches, not feet.
-I don't think that's gonna make a huge difference when hitters move back a few feet.
+Moving back in the box may lower the pitch while it’s in the hitting zone, a few inches, not feet.
+I don’t think that’s going to make a huge difference when hitters move back a few feet.
 Even the great Captain Jeter, who was strong, athletic, and could handle pretty much any pitch velocity, still kept his back foot on the back line.

-Now like the great Jeter, have your hitters go dig out the back chalk line, and give themselves the best chance to be a successful hitter.
+Now, like the great Jeter, have your hitters go dig out the back chalk line and give themselves the best chance to be successful hitters.
 Coaches, give your hitters the opportunity to have more time to make a game-changing decision.
-Over the course of a season, this adjustment is going to yield a big net benefit.
+Throughout the season, this adjustment is going to yield a big net benefit.

 By: COACH BO